curl/everything-curl/cmdline/urls/query.md

 The syntax is identical to that used `--data-urlencode` with one extension: the `+` prefix.
 See below.

- - `content`: This will make curl URL encode the content and add that to the query.
-Just be careful so that the content does not contain any `=` or `@` symbols, as that will then make the syntax match one of the other cases below!
+ - `content`: URL encode the content and add that to the query.
+Just be careful so that the content does not contain any `=` or `@` symbols, as that makes the syntax match one of the other cases below!

- - `=content`: This will make curl URL encode the content and add that to the query.
+ - `=content`: URL encode the content and add that to the query.
 The initial `=` symbol is not included in the data.

- - `name=content`: This will make curl URL encode the content part and add that to the query.
+ - `name=content`: URL encode the content part and add that to the query.
 Note that the name part is expected to be URL encoded already.

- - `@filename`: This will make curl load data from the given file (including any newlines), URL encode that data and that to the query.
+ - `@filename`: load data from the given file (including any newlines), URL encode that data and that to the query.

- - `name@filename`: This will make curl load data from the given file (including any newlines), URL encode that data and add it to the query.
+ - `name@filename`: load data from the given file (including any newlines), URL encode that data and add it to the query.
 The name part gets an equal sign appended, resulting in `name=urlencoded-file-content`.
 Note that the name is expected to be URL encoded already.

  - `+content`: Add the content to the query without doing any encoding.